Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Simulation Setup

 The results indicate that, for a radiation wavelength of $10~\mu\text{m}$, an $R_{56}$ value of approximately $900~\mu\text{m}$ is required to achieve significant bunching.
 An alternative strategy to avoid such a large dispersive strength is to exploit the third harmonic of the $30~\mu\text{m}$ energy modulation.
 As shown in Fig.~\ref{fig:3rdHarmonic}, with an $R_{56}$ of only $400~\mu\text{m}$, the bunching factor at $10~\mu\text{m}$ already reaches about $0.25$.

+In order to illustrate the role of slippage in the THz regime, the phase of the complex bunching factor at a wavelength of 30 $\mu m$ is shown in figure \ref{fig:bunching_phase} as a function of the longitudinal coordinate after the first undulator period (blue) and after 40 undulator periods (orange), without applying any dispersive section.
+At the early stage of the interaction, the bunching phase exhibits strong slice-to-slice fluctuations characteristic of shot-noise-dominated emission.
+After propagation over many undulator periods, radiation slippage allows the electromagnetic field emitted by upstream slices to interact with downstream electrons, effectively coupling neighboring slices.
+As a result, the bunching phase evolves toward a smoother and more longitudinally correlated profile across the electron bunch.

 After optimizing $R_{56}$ to achieve the desired bunching factor, the electron beam is directed into the second undulator (U2), which has the same parameters as U1 but with 20 periods instead of 40.
 Figure \ref{fig:FELpuls} demonstrates the simulated FEL pulse after U2.
 The blue shaded area represents the electron beam current profile, while the colored curves show the simulated FEL output power for radiation wavelengths of $10~\mu\text{m}$, $30~\mu\text{m}$, and $100~\mu\text{m}$.
 It should be emphasized that the $10~\mu\text{m}$ results presented above correspond to direct modulation of the electron beam in U1 at $10~\mu\text{m}$, rather than being generated as the third harmonic of the $30~\mu\text{m}$ modulation.
 The harmonic bunching analysis shown in Fig.~\ref{fig:3rdHarmonic} is included only as an alternative pathway to reduce the required $R_{56}$ for efficient bunching at short wavelengths.
 The temporal overlap between the current profile and the FEL pulses illustrates the role of slippage: at shorter wavelengths, the radiation remains more confined within the high-current region of the bunch, whereas at longer wavelengths the increased slippage leads to a broader temporal distribution of the FEL pulse.
 This behavior highlights the challenge of maintaining strong interaction in the THz regime and underlines the importance of tailoring the optical klystron parameters to balance bunching strength and slippage effects.
+This figure demonstrates that via this approach enables the generation of coherent ultrashort THz pulses with durations of a sub picoseconds (FWHM) and peak powers in the multi-hundred-megawatt range at wavelengths 10 and 30 $\mu$m.
 The corresponding spectra in the right panel of Fig.~\ref{fig:FELpuls} confirm narrowband emission centered at the resonant frequencies for all three wavelengths.
 The spectral width decreases with increasing wavelength, consistent with stronger slippage and longer coherence length at $100~\mu\text{m}$.

 As a complementary view, Fig.~\ref{fig:PulseEnergy} shows the evolution of the FEL pulse energy along the undulator length for radiation wavelengths of $10~\mu\text{m}$, $30~\mu\text{m}$, and $100~\mu\text{m}$.
 The longer wavelength case ($100~\mu\text{m}$) exhibits the fastest energy growth, reaching more than $0.6$~mJ after $2$~m of undulator length, while the shorter wavelength cases show correspondingly slower growth ($~50 \,\mu$J) due to weaker coupling and stronger sensitivity to energy spread and slippage effects.